cypherpunk-academy/2064/en/030_2064_The Command Center.md

 She stood with her eyes closed for a while, opened them again and looked at Lilly seriously:
 "Good, then come with me."

-Lilly tore her arms up: "Yep!"
+Lilly tore her arms up happily: "Yep!"

 Marlene touched the amulet hanging around her neck, mumbled something and then said clearly: "Promote Lilly Browdowin to Defense Administrator Apprentice."